The questions you ask a real estate agent when selling a house are crucial.

 Why?

-7. How many homes have you sold?
+7. How many homes have you sold in my area?

 It’s not.